sdegutis/90s.dev/site/public/about/use-cases.md

 ## Game engine developers

 * Make and publish apps like sprite editors or music editors
-* Publish reusable app components like color pickers or pixel editors
+* Make and publish reusable app components like custom color pickers
-* Publish general purpose libraries like algorithms and entity systems
+* Make and publish general purpose libraries like algorithms and entity systems

 ## Artists